Gimbini/UoA-Works/README.md

 # README

 This repository contains selected set of my completed course assignments from the University of Auckland.

-All work shown here are done in R, which has its origins in the UoA.
+Works are stored in branches separated by their subject.